Under the Education Act 2002 (section 175), schools must “make arrangements to safeguard and promote the welfare of children”.

 We will endeavour to provide a safe and welcoming environment where children are respected and valued.

-Paston Ridings Primary School os alert to signs of abuse and neglect and will follow the Safeguarding Children's Board procedures to ensure that children receive appropriate and effective support and protection.
+Paston Ridings will therefore be alert to signs of abuse and neglect and will follow the Safeguarding Children Partnership Board’s procedures to ensure that children receive appropriate and effective support and protection.

 At Paston Ridings, we have six Designated People:

 - Mrs Nicola Harradine - Deputy Headteacher (Safeguarding Lead)